Counterfeit: How Falsified Drugs Emerge part II

 “Consumers who are deceived into believing that they bought a genuine medicine when it was in fact a fake, blame the manufacturer of the genuine product when it fails, creating a loss of goodwill.”

-In part 1, I wrote about the complexities of Navigating the journey of medicines from manufacturing to the supply chain endpoint is highly intricate, posing significant challenges that counterfeiters exploit to their advantage.
-Counterfeit: how falsified drugs emerge.
+In part 1, We wrote about the complexities of medicines journey from manufacturing to the supply chain endpoint and how highly intricate, posing significant challenges that counterfeiters exploit to their advantage.

 Stolen products are goods that have been illegally taken from the supply chain.
 This can happen at any stage—from warehouses and shipping containers to retail shelves.

-Diverted products refer to goods that are sold through unauthorized channels.
-While they may be legitimate items initially, their sale outside authorized networks circumvents official distribution agreements and quality controls.
-This is common in industries like pharmaceuticals, cosmetics, and electronics.
+Diverted products refer to goods that are rerouted and sold through unauthorized channels.
+While they may be legitimate items initially, their sale outside authorized networks circumvents official distribution agreements and quality controls and is common in industries like pharmaceuticals, cosmetics, and electronics.

 The Nexus Between Diversion and Counterfeiting